ranganathanlab/bmDCA/README.md

 ### Additional notes for Windows 10

-Though `bmdca` should now be easily evoked from within MSYS2, one can update the system PATH variable to make the binaries accessible system-wide, such as from the command prompt or other terminal emulators.
+Though `bmdca` should now be easily invoked from within MSYS2, one can update the system PATH variable to make the binaries accessible system-wide, such as from the command prompt or other terminal emulators.
 To update the PATH:

 1. Type 'env' in the start search bar.
 2. Click 'Edit the system environment variables'.
 3. Click on 'Environment Variables...' toward the bottom of the window that opens.
 4. Select 'Path' in one of the two selection windows (either 'User variables' or 'System variables' is fine)
 5. Once 'Path' is highlighted, click 'Edit...'
 6. Enter the `/usr/local/bin` as a new PATH entry.
 You can either:
-   - Click 'New' in the new window and nter the path to `/usr/local/bin` in the MSYS2 installation folder (default: `C:\msys64\usr\local\bin`).
+   - Click 'New' in the new window and enter the path to `/usr/local/bin` in the MSYS2 installation folder (default: `C:\msys64\usr\local\bin`).
    - Click the 'Browse...' button and navigate to the `C:\msys64\usr\local\bin` directory.
 7. When the new entry is added, click 'OK' on all the opened windows to set all